pawelc/docs/prob_nn.md

 # [RNADE The real-valued neural autoregressive density-estimator](https://arxiv.org/abs/1306.0186)
 2013.06.02

+The ides is based on Mixture Density Network and factorial representation of the pdf i.e. P(X)=P(X_1)P(X_1|X_2)P(X_3|X_1X_2) ...
+Authors compare their model to Mixture Factor analyzers, MoG.
+They use MoG and MoL as the representation of the pdf in the last
+NN layer.
+They use various data sets for the comparison.

 # [Efficient Gradient-Based Inference through Transformations between Bayes Nets and Neural Nets](https://arxiv.org/abs/1402.0480)
 2014.02.03